eleanorakh/raindar/README.md

 # Raindar

+This gem is a plugin for Lita, a customisable chatbot.
+To install Lita in your chat room, visit [Lita](https://www.lita.io/).
-This is a lita plugin that responds to the users request of 'weather LOCATION' with a GIF of the most recent radar images compiled into a GIF.
-This is only available in Australia from radar locations specified on Bureau of Meteorology.
+Raindar is specific to Australia - the chatbot responds to a users request of 'weather LOCATION' with a GIF of the most recent radar from the Bureau of Meteorology.
+It is responsive to all locations in Australia that have a radar listed on the BOM website.

 ## Installation